| | | |

 • 3 large bell peppers

-• 1 1/2 cups mozzarella cheese, shredded, or pepper jack
+• 1 ½ cups shredded mozzarella or pepper jack cheese, divided

-• 1 tablespoon chopped cilantro, or parsley, for garnish
+• 1 tablespoon chopped cilantro (optional), for garnish

 Instructions

-• Prep the Oven and Peppers: Preheat the oven to 350 F (180 C).
-Cut each bell pepper in half horizontally and remove the seeds and ribs.
-Place the halved bell peppers in a baking dish, cut sides up, and add 1/2 cup of water.
+• Preheat the oven to 350°F (180°C).
+Cut each bell pepper in half lengthwise and remove the seeds and ribs.
+Place the halved bell peppers in a 3-quart baking dish, cut sides up, and add 1/2 cup of water.
 Partially bake them in the preheated oven for 15 minutes to soften them a bit.
 Remove to a rack and set aside.

 bell peppers to be stuffed in a baking dish

-• Prepare the Chorizo Filling: Heat the oil in a skillet over medium-high heat; add the chorizo and cook for 4 minutes.
-Add the onion and garlic to the chorizo and continue to cook for 4 to 6 minutes or until the chorizo is no longer pink and the onions are translucent.
-Add the tomato paste, chili powder, cumin, salt, pepper, and red pepper flakes to the skillet and stir until combined.
+• Cook the chorizo in a skillet over medium-high for 4 minutes, undisturbed.
+Add the onion to the chorizo and continue cooking, stirring, for 4 to 6 minutes, or until the chorizo is no longer pink and the onions are translucent.
+Add the garlic, tomato paste, chili powder, cumin, salt, black pepper, and red pepper flakes (if using) to the skillet and cook, stirring, for 30 seconds or until aromatic.
 Stir in the cooked rice and 1/2 cup of the mozzarella cheese.
 Taste and adjust the seasonings as needed.
-If the mixture seems very dry, add a few tablespoons of water or broth to moisten.

 Chorizo stuffing mixture for bell peppers.

-• Stuff the Peppers: Fill the peppers with the chorizo and rice mixture.
+• Fill the partially cooked bell peppers with the chorizo and rice mixture.

 Stuffed bell peppers ready to bake.

-• Bake: Bake the stuffed peppers for 20 minutes, then top each pepper with mozzarella cheese.
+• Bake the stuffed peppers for 20 minutes, then top each pepper with the remaining mozzarella cheese.
 Return the peppers to the oven and continue baking for 4 to 6 minutes or until the cheese is melted.
-Alternatively, broil them for a few minutes to brown the cheese a bit.

 Baked stuffed bell peppers ready to serve.

-• Serve: Serve stuffed peppers with a garnish of chopped cilantro or parsley.
+• Serve stuffed peppers with a garnish of chopped cilantro, if desired.
 Enjoy!

 A serving of chorizo stuffed peppers with some sliced avocado.